royaltm/spectrusty/resources/README-copyright.md

-Files in subdirectories of this directory are _NOT_ covered by the GNU GPL or LGPL and are not included in the SPECTRUSTY library packages, but are being used by some of the example programs in this repository.
+The [ROM files](roms/) are _NOT_ covered by the GNU GPL or LGPL and are not included in the SPECTRUSTY library packages, but are being used by some of the example programs in this repository.

-If you would like to use files from this directory in your own emulators, you should acknowledge the following copyright and license notices.
+If you'd like to use files from this directory in your programs, you should acknowledge the following copyright and license notices.

-Files:
+Specifically files:

 * [roms/128-0.rom]
 * [roms/128-1.rom]